scaleway/docs-content/docs/CONTRIBUTING.md

 - scripts
 - outputs

-Use inline code snippets when you need to reference information in your text, such as:
+Use inline code when you need to reference information in your text, such as:

 - environment variables
 - e-mail addresses